Human Behavior in the Social Environment Sequence

 Fulfills: HBSE Sequence Elective

-Provides the opportunity to learn about social class from a variety of perspectives – theoretical, sociological, cultural, and personal – while considering its relevance to the field of social work.
+Provides the opportunity to learn about social class from a variety of perspectives – theoretical, sociological, cultural, and personal – while considering its relevance to the profession of social work.
 Though class is the primary focus of the course, we will contextualize our understanding in relationship to race, gender, and sexuality.
 Since this course combines both personal and intellectual discussions of class, it is critical we maintain an environment where people can share their experiences honestly and talk critically and thoughtfully about social class regardless of their background, personal goals, and political orientations.
 All students who enroll should be prepared to engage in rigorous and concentrated study of this important facet of our lives.

 Summer 1 - SSW, Summer 2 - SSW, Variable